The-Marcy-Lab-School/local-environment-setup-wsl/README.md

 ```
 curl -sL https://deb.nodesource.com/setup_18.x | sudo -E bash -
 ```

-And then
+This command uses the `sudo` command which means "super user do..." to elevate your permissions above the "normal user" when performing this command.
+You'll find that some commands require elevated permissions so you can always try using `sudo` in front of any command to elevate your permissions.

+Note: You will have to enter the admin user's password to achieve this.
+If you don't know what it is, reach out to your instructor.

+Next, enter the command below:

 ```
 sudo apt-get install -y nodejs
 ```

-This will install NodeJS 10.x to your system.
-And to test your installation type the following command.
+This will install NodeJS to your system.
+And to test your installation, enter the following command to see which version of Node you installed.

 ```
 node --version